 SOW (under cover)

-- Onions – you can sow onions seeds later, but the earlier you sow them the bigger they will be as they need a long growing season.
-You can also buy onion sets from the allotment shop ready to plant out in Feb and March.
+- Onions – you can sow seeds now or later, but the earlier you sow them the bigger they will be as they need a long growing season.
+And remember to press the compost down firm once sown, as onions shoot up with such vigour they almost take off!

-- Mulch asparagus beds with 2 inches of well-rotted manure.
+- Mulch asparagus beds with 2” of well-rotted manure.

 - Remove dead leaves from Brussel sprouts and other brassicas.

 - Protect brassicas from pigeons, they are extremely hungry at this time of year!

 - Complete fruit pruning (not stone fruits).
 Pruning fruit trees in winter encourages strong growth, pruning in summer encourages slower growth.

 - If you have an infestation of whitefly, now is a good time to treat it with an organic spray to keep the population down.
 Or if you have a cordless Vacuum, hoover them up, it works!

 - Prune grapevines.

 - If your fruit trees do not have strong growth, feed with Bonemeal in late winter, or you can use wood ash from your bonfire, as I do.

 - Dig up and leave parsnips on top of the soil on a frosty night, the frost will sweeten them.